yuanfei-gk/buildroot/README.md

    3. make CONF=buildroot-config;  // buildroot-config can be found in 'configs' folder.

 ## How to get the reference board
     We will provide C610 as reference board.
-Before you apply please simuated the case pass in qumu and send the log or screenshot to us.
+Before you apply please simulate the case pass in qemu and send the log or screenshot to us.
     Everyone can apply from the url: ***

 ## Contact us